 The magic of folk music is derived primarily from the center stage that lyric takes in the performance of a song, a quality so rare in this day that it harkens back to a time past, back to the days of confessional poetry & its giants: Sylvia Plath & John Berryman & Anne Sexton.

 If one were to analyse it, one would find that good folk lyrics perfectly balance the extremes of self-obsession & low self-esteem, landing on that stark line of idiosyncratic story-telling.
-To put it simply, good folk lyrics are honest & by that effect, allows others to express themselves in the same way.
+To put it simply, good folk lyrics are honest & by that effect, allow others to express themselves in the same way.
 Music doesn’t always have to be about making a political statement.
 Instead, let’s talk – talk about childhood, faith, love, depression & death.

 I don’t know how to be What I wanted to be when I was 5 Sometimes blue eyes sometimes green